 - If feeling good correlates with a well-balanced and physiologically-vital body then feeling good while climbing a tree to gather food or while balancing on slippery rocks in a rushing stream to fish may not be hazardous.
 But if feeling good were to correlate with a weakened and lethargic physiology/biochemistry, such challenging actions would tend to be deadly.
 Such a false/positive correlation between emotions and physiological biochemical vitality would be disadvantageous to survival.

 - How would a genetic line survive if feeling good correlated with (1) a cognitive knowing of strength, vigor, and adeptness with (2) an actuality of weakness and ineptitude?
 Such a correlation has a limited survivability when climbing trees or foraging across the savannahs in search for food or, in a modern example, when in an inebriated state, a person confidently gets behind the wheel of a car to navigate through rush hour traffic.
 And where is the motivation to act when there is an actuality of vitality, vigor and strength but emotionally there is a feeling of illness, lethargy and weakness?
-Therefore, evolutionarily speaking, feeling good correlates with vitality, vigor, and strength and feeling bad correlates with illness, lethargy, and weakness.
+It is logical to conclude that, evolutionarily speaking, feeling good correlates with vitality, vigor, and strength and feeling bad correlates with illness, lethargy, and weakness.

 - Imagine that such basic life behaviors as breathing or eating were so emotionally painful – or the lack thereof were so pleasurable – as to bring about suffocation, starvation and death.
 Such an emotional/ physiological correlation would lead to the demise of an individual and his or her genetic line.
-Whether this was genetically predisposed or an inherited condition, or whether there even existed a genetically developed predisposition to learn such a behavior, such a false/positive correlation between emotions and physiology would hinder personal and genetic survival.
+Whether this were a genetically predisposed or an inherited condition, or whether there even existed a genetically developed predisposition to learn such a behavior, such a false/positive correlation between emotions and physiology would hinder personal and genetic survival.
 Therefore, there is a natural correlation between feeling good with healthy physiological behavior and the way the body functions.

 2.2 Cognitive Imagination and Evolution

 A person dwelling upon the presence of that which is wanted triggers a healthy physiological/biochemical condition within the body which activates an emotionally positive neural network.
-A person dwelling upon the lack that which is wanted triggers an unhealthy physiological/biochemical condition within the body which activates an emotionally negative neural network.
+A person dwelling upon the lack of that which is wanted triggers an unhealthy physiological/biochemical condition within the body which activates an emotionally negative neural network.

 How would a genetic line survive if the idea of not obtaining food, water, and shelter correlated with feeling good?
 Or, how would a person (and his or her genetic lineage) survive if cognitive imagery dwelt upon that which is not wanted and this mental activity did not correlate with negative emotions?
-A person dwelling upon that, which is not wanted, triggers an unhealthy physiological biochemical condition within the body which activates an emotionally negative neural network perceived by consciousness.
+A person dwelling upon that which is not wanted triggers an unhealthy physiological biochemical condition within the body which activates an emotionally negative neural network perceived by consciousness.
 There must have been an evolutionary development that resulted in these correlations or we wouldn’t have survived as a species.

 When factoring in evolution, the emotional perception of physiological and biochemical states of the body become an integral part of the brain’s neural network for maintaining the body’s health, strength and vigor.
 Emotions bring another attribute of awareness to a person’s consciousness as to the nature of his or her cognitive and physical activities.
 For simplicity, emotions can be divided into two areas of awareness: those emotions that feel good and those emotions that feel bad.
 Because of these evolved mind/body/emotion/consciousness correlations, feeling good or feeling bad has a significant meaning as to the biological health of an individual.
 Cognitively activating the physiological neural networks pertaining to strength, vigor, adeptness, and well-being activates an emotional positive neural network.
 The perception of negative emotions is a warning signal that the continuation of such cognitive and physical activities is having a negative impact on the physical health and genetic survival of the individual.